-In April, consumer prices were pushed up most from the previous year by risen prices of food and restaurant and café services.
-Food prices went up mostly due to higher prices of meat, fruit, vegetables and dairy products.
-The rise in restaurant prices was caused above all by risen prices of alcoholic beverages and meals at workplace canteen.
-Increases in rents and higher price of tobacco also had an effect on inflation.
-The rising of consumer prices was curbed most in April by fallen interest rates and prices of telecommunication services from the year before.
-From March to April, consumer prices rose by 0.1 per cent.
+In October, consumer prices were again pushed up most in the year by increased prices of food.
+Food prices went up above all due to higher prices of meat and dairy products.
+Increases in restaurant prices and rents also had an effect on inflation.
+The rising of consumer prices was curbed most in October by fallen interest rates and lower prices of transport fuels and entertainment electronics from the year before.
+From September to October, consumer prices rose by 0.1 per cent.

 Each mid-month, Statistics Finland's interviewers collect altogether around 50,000 prices on 486 commodities from approximately 2,700 outlets for the Consumer Price Index.
 In addition, some 1,000 items of price data are gathered by centralised collection.
 The Consumer Price Index 2010=100 Handbook for Users is available on the CPI-home page (www.stat.fi).Statistical release